 A PBS job script is a small text file containing information about what resources a job requires, including time, number of nodes, and memory.
 The PBS script also contains the commands needed to begin executing the desired computation.
 A sample PBS job script is shown below.

 The first line in the PBS script defines which type of shell the script will be read with (how the system will read the file).
 It is recommended to make the first line #!/bin/bash -l Commands for the PBS queing system begin with #PBS.
 The second line in the above sample script contains the PBS resource request.
-The sample job will require 8 hours, 3 nodes each with 8 processor cores per node (ppn), and 1000 megabytes of RAM per processor core (pmem).
+The sample job will require 8 hours, 1 nodes each with 8 processor cores per node (ppn), and 10 gigabytes of memory (mem).
 The resource request must contain appropriate values; if the requested time, processors, or memory are not suitable for the hardware the job will not be able to run.